1960s Celluloid Double Floor Lamp

 Manufacturer: To be determined.

-The only clue that this beautiful lamp gives is that it got 2 old sockets produced by the VLM Components company from Buccinasco, Italy in the 1950s and early 1960s.
-The floor switch and plug were replaced during time, unfortunately.
-Most likely, the original parts were also made by VLM.
+The only clue that this beautiful lamp gives is that it got 2 old sockets produced by the VLM Components company from Buccinasco, Italy in the 1950’s and early 1960’s.
+The floor switch and plug were replaced over time, unfortunately.
+Most likely, the original parts were also made by VLM Components.

 VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy, today part of the Relco group.

 In 1968 VLM Components started with the production of the famous VLM-switches designed by Achille Castiglioni.